ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

+# The philosophy: and Amp (+ Cab) and a programable pedalboard

+After a lot of reflexion, I've establish a new way of using the Tonex Pedal (incl.
+Tonex One).

+I consider the Tonex Pedal as a standalone Amp (+ Cab) and a Pedalboard (NG, comp, mod, dly, reverb).

+But one thing is missing: create, save and load the settings of the pedalboard.

+Thus, I updated my previous TouchOSC template with new features, showing the Tonex Pedal parameters in 3 sections:
+- section 1: the amp eq settings
+- section 2: the pedalboard setings
+- section 3: the presets to store and reload the pedalboard settings

+See video for details: https://youtu.be/Tja_lkhCq6Q

 # What is TonexPedal-TouchOSC-Template?

 Bothered by the impossibility of setting up the ToneX Pedal directly from ToneX software?
 Use this template with [TouchOSC](https://hexler.net/touchosc)!